denniszielke/socialtweetscoring/README.md

 - App service
 - Application Insights
 - Search service
+- Text Analytics Cognitive Service
-- DocumentDb Connection, AppInsights configuration inside the app service and function appsettings
+- DocumentDb Connection, AppInsights configuration, Cognitive Services access key, Search Admin Keys inside the app service and function appsettings
 - Code from github to the dashboard and the functions

+Open issues:
+- Search Indexer fails to deploy
+- Twitter Connector not possible to deploy

 ## More information